-Though the Cleveland Memorial Shoreway highway has since swallowed it up, Union Depot was a transportation hub for a century.
+Though the Cleveland Memorial Shoreway has since swallowed it up, Union Depot was a transportation hub for a century.
 Originally built in 1853, Union Depot unified the railroad stations into one area.
-Many passenger railroads passed through Union Depot, including the Cleveland-Erie-Buffalo railroad, the Cleveland-Cincinnati-Columbus railroad, the Cleveland-Pittsburgh railroad, the Cleveland-Toledo-Detroit railroad, and more.
-The depot itself consisted of many wooden sheds serving as small stations for each railway.
-Union Depot cost over $75,000 to build, and stretched from Bank Street to Water Street (today's W. 6th and W.9th streets).
+Many passenger railroads passed through Union Depot, including the Cleveland-Erie-Buffalo, the Cleveland-Cincinnati-Columbus, the Cleveland-Pittsburgh, the Cleveland-Toledo-Detroit, and others.
+The depot itself consisted of wooden sheds that served as small stations for each railway.
+Union Depot cost over $75,000 to build, and stretched from Bank Street to Water Street (today's West 6th and West 9th Streets).

-During the 1900s, Union Depot became too small for the amount of trains and passengers traveling to and through Cleveland.
-This problem was solved with the construction of a new station for passenger traffic in the new Terminal Tower.
-Built in 1930, the new station largely replaced Union Depot, and only the Cleveland-Pennsylvania railroad continued to use Union Depot until September of 1953.
+During the 1900s, Union Depot became too small for the number of trains and passengers traveling to and through Cleveland.
+This problem was solved with the construction of the Cleveland Union Terminal on Public Square.
+Opened in 1930, the new station largely replaced Union Depot, and only the Pennsylvania Railroad continued to use Union Depot until September of 1953.
 The depot was eventually torn down in 1959.

 Union Depot played an important role during the Civil War.
 Thousands of troops passed through the station on their way to basic training camps, such as Camp Dennison near Cincinnati.
 In December of 1863, Cleveland's Soldiers Aid Society built the Soldiers Home on the Union Depot pier to provide food, clothes, shelter, medical care, and a taste of home to war-weary soldiers.
 Over fifty thousand soldiers passed through the Soldiers Home and gratefully experienced Cleveland's hospitality.